ableplayer/ableplayer-wordpress/readme.txt

 1. Enter or paste any valid HTML5 Able Player code into your web page.
 Full documentation is available on the [Able Player](http://ableplayer.github.io/ableplayer) project page on GitHub.

-2. Enter an [able-player] shortcode.
+2. Enter an [ableplayer] shortcode.
 The shortcode is intended for adding videos hosted on YouTube or Vimeo, with captions and subtitles hosted on these services.
 For anything more complex, use HTML.

-== The [able-player] shortcode ==
+== The [ableplayer] shortcode ==

-The [able-player] shortcode supports the following attributes.
+The [ableplayer] shortcode supports the following attributes.

 = Required attributes (one of these) =